arundurvasula/farm-guide/Beginners_guide_to_farm.md

 The name of the job.
 The name can be any printable set of characters, starting with an alphabetic character.
 If the `-N` option is not present Grid Engine assigns the name of the job script to the job after any directory pathname has been removed from the script-name.

+ `-tc max_running_tasks`

+allow users to limit concurrent array job task  execution.
+Parameter `max_running_tasks` specifies  maximum number of simultaneously running tasks.
+For example we have  running SGE  with 10 free slots.
+We call `qsub -t 1-100 -tc 2  jobscript`.
+Then  only  2  tasks  will  be scheduled to run even when 8 slots are free.

 #####Output to many files vs one:
 When using qsub, you are going to want to save the output of each simulation in a different file.
 This is because when multiple processors write to the same file, bad and funky things happen.
 James Brown may be pleased, but you will not be.
 To achieve this, use the built-in variables (`$SGE_TASK_ID`, `$JOB_ID`) to number your output files.